 WordPress is easy to use CMS and has a large number of third-party plugins to extend its functionality.
 There are over 56000+ plugins in the WordPress repository and counting.
 Anyone can develop a plugin and publish it in WordPress repositories.

 All the developers are required to follow WordPress guidelines to make WordPress plugins and their users safe.
-Still, it is not a big thing to commit a single mistake and publish a vulnerable plugin or theme update.
+Still, committing a single mistake and publishing a vulnerable plugin or theme update is not a big thing.
 Hackers keep looking for security issues in WordPress plugins and themes.
 Once they discover a vulnerability in a plugin or theme, they can target websites that have installed the vulnerable plugin.

-Hackers also write scripts aka. bots that target websites in bulk.
+Hackers also write scripts aka.
+Bots that target websites in bulk.
 Hackers use already compromised servers to run these malicious scripts and target as many websites as possible.
-If you have a website, no matter what CMS you’re using, hackers bots are always scanning your website for vulnerable code.
+If you have a website, no matter what CMS you’re using, hackers bots always scan your website for vulnerable code.

 These bots find vulnerabilities and exploit them automatically.
 Many times site admins do not even notice their website has been compromised.
-A compromised website can be used to mine bitcoin for the hacker, redirect visitors to other malicious websites, and even target other websites to inject malicious code.
+Hackers can use a compromised website to mine bitcoin for the hacker, redirect visitors to other malicious websites, and even target other websites to inject malicious code.

 In DDoS attacks, hackers use already compromised servers or even desktops to send fake traffic to the targetted server.
 As a result, websites hosted on that server stops responding.
 In other words, if it is an eCommerce shop, customers can’t make any purchase during the period of DDoS, and website business goes down to zero in a span of a few minutes.

 There are two types of firewalls, Cloud firewalls and application firewalls.
-Cloud firewalls as the name suggest is hosted on the cloud and can be used as a proxy to filter out request coming to a site.
+Cloud firewalls, as the name suggests, are hosted on the cloud and can be used as a proxy to filter out requests coming to a site.